therustymate/BRKDEC/README.md

 * **100% on conditional statements**
 * **100% on flow changes**

-Taking into account potential errors and disassembly, the overall impact was determined to be **over 90%**.

 ### Binarny Ninja
 In the case of Binary Ninja, functions were relatively restored to a normal state, but some executable code was treated as data, leading to losses during code recovery.
 In the regular binary, the following numbers of branches were identified:
 - **1 loop**